ipeirotis/urlannotator/docs/components.rst

 **SampleFactor** will be used after URLGathering stage and in Classifier External API.
 Probably this will be an EvenListener or wrapped by such.

-This object (one for whole system?) given the URL will create **Sample**.
+This object given the URL will create **Sample**.
 It will delegate two tasks (each can be separate job / MachineTask on Tagasauris?):

-- getting content of the website
+- getting text content of the website
 - making screen-shot of the website, uploading it somewhere (S3?), returning it url

 XXX: How do we want this to do: